 Women of Power

 I stopped writing after two chapters because I was busy with His Robot Wife.
 When I was done, I decided to stop messing around and turn this story into a novel, which I did.
 I had a lot of fun with Women of Power and am pretty pleased with the story.
-The title is a play on the phrase “women of color”.
+The title comes from the phrase “women of color.”